Margharini/faster_ds/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: 'create new feature like fit'

-name: Feature request
-about: Suggest an idea for this project
+Suggest an idea for this project
-title: 'marcin my function'
+'marcin my function'
-labels: 'fun1'
+'fun1'
-assignees: 'create new feature like fit'
+'create new feature like fit'

 ---